 How to Recover Photos Lost after System Restore?

-If you have lost all your precious photos after restoring a system to a factory reset, then straightaway download the free My Photo Recovery Software to get them back.
-This free tool recovers all the photo files from system restore in three quick steps, and allows a free preview of the recovered photos prior to saving.
+If you have lost your precious photos after performing system restore, then straightaway download the free version of My Photo Recovery Software to get them back.
+This free tool recovers JPEG, PNG, JPG, DNG, GIF, NEF, CR2, CRW, PSD, etc. and allows a free preview of the recovered photos prior to saving.
 Download and try now for free!!!

 Have you lost all your valuable photos from your computer or laptop after using the System Restore option?
 Well, then Recover My Photo is an ultimate tool that helps you to get back photos lost after the system restore operation on Windows computers.
 The advanced data recovery engine integrated into this software applies a deep scan on the computer hard drive to extract the files that got deleted upon system restore.